dagahren/blam/README.md

 # blam2022

-This repo aims at testing Github repo funcitons
+This repo aims at testing Github repo functions